Code-Institute-Submissions/aleksandrsg-FirhouseCarmelClub/README.md

 Text inside the image was too small, fixed by increase of the text size.
 Side arrows inside image was too small, fixed by increase of the arrows size.

-Particular attention during development and testing was given to the mobile version of the site so that all elements do not go over each other or behind the screen.
+The photos for Gallery have been taken from free resource https://ru.freeimages.com/ Particular attention during development and testing was given to the mobile version of the site so that all elements do not go over each other or behind the screen.
 Many testing with fonts-sizes, elements colors, margins and paddings to make page looks good.

 Deployment